stackhpc/stackhpc-release-train/docs/usage/source-code-ci.md

 !!! info "Reusable Workflow Location"

     The following workflows are setup as [reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) and can be found within the [StackHPC/.github](https://github.com/stackhpc/.github/tree/main/.github/workflows) repository.
+The advantage of this approach means that changes to a given workflow can be made in one place rather than each repository individualy.

 ### Tox